CodeQuester360/WorldScreen-Dynamics/README.md

 - Discovered positive correlation between Twitter/Reddit data and IMDB ratings.
 - Established positive sentiment in public tweets and Reddit posts related to movies and series.

-## Bugs and Considerations
-- Occasional delays in plot generation (less than 5 seconds) due to real-time data retrieval.

 ## Future Enhancements
 - Implement user authentication for personalized dashboards.
 - Explore additional data sources for more comprehensive insights.